bcgrahn/chatgpt-code-evaluation/public/ResponseFiles/responses7(3).txt

 def format_number(number):
-    """Convert a non-negative number to a string with commas as a thousands separator.
+    """Converts a non-negative number to a string with commas as thousands separators.

     Args:
         number (int): A non-negative number.

     Returns:
-        str: The number as a string with commas as a thousands separator.
+        str: A string representation of the number with commas as thousands separators.
     """

     return f"{number:,}"